odin-delrio/statistics-challenge/README.md

 #### Testing
 All the code is properly tested with mostly unit tests.
-Also, I also written [contract tests](src/test/java/org/odin/challenge/statistics/contract) to ensure that the HTTP API can't be broken without breaking some tests.
+Also, I also written [contract tests](src/test/java/org/odin/challenge/statistics/contract) to ensure that the HTTP API can't be broken without breaking some tests (and therefore break the CI server build).

 #### In memory storage details
-For achieving the O(1) goal in the operations, I designed a storage that creates buckets for every second.
-When a transaction is added, if the bucket already has Statistics information, this statistics are updated by merging the new ones and replacing the object in that bucket (see merge method in `Statistics` entity).
+For achieving the O(1) goal, I designed a storage that creates buckets for every second.
+When a transaction is added, if the bucket already has Statistics information, this statistics object is updated by merging the new one and then replacing the previous object in the bucket (see merge method in `Statistics` entity).

-If no statistics are stored for that second, then they are created from the transaction amount and then stored.
+If no statistics are stored for that bucket, then they are created from the transaction amount and then stored.

 This is done with the `ConcurrentHashMap.merge()` method, which ensures that the operation will be always atomic and thread safe.

-At the end of each write operation, I make a cleanUp of stale transactions, our business requirement says that we only want statistics from the last minute.
+At the end of each write operation, a cleanUp of stale transactions is performed, our business requirement says that we only want statistics from the last minute.

 These stale transactions statistics reside in our storage until a new write occur, but, this does not